-- 3.6 Regulated activity in relation to adults identifies activities provided to any adult which, if any adult requires them, will mean that the adult will be considered at risk at that particular time.
-Any time a person engages in one or more of the activities set out below in relation to any adult, they are deemed to be engaging in regulated activity and that adult is deemed to be at risk at that time: - 3.6.1 The roles of the College's Nurse, Chaplain, Counsellor or Mental Health Adviser (where employed by the College), Graduate and Undergraduate Tutors and Directors of Studies are considered to involve engaging in regulated activity with adults as defined by the relevant legislation. - 3.5.2 The roles of Supervisors are not considered to involve engaging in regulated activity with adults as defined by the relevant legislation.
+3.5.8 The roles of the College's Nurse, Chaplain, Counsellor or Mental Health Adviser and Cognitive Behavioral Therapist (where employed by the College), Graduate and Undergraduate Tutors and Directors of Studies are considered to involve engaging in regulated activity with adults as defined by the relevant legislation.
+3.5.9 The roles of Supervisors are not considered to involve engaging in regulated activity with adults as defined by the relevant legislation.